-These cells receive signals from the brain to produce and release certain hormones that control many of our body functions.
+These cells receive signals from the brain to produce and release certain hormones that control many bodily functions.

-Neuroendocrine tumors (NETs) happen when neuroendocrine cells become overactive and cancerous.
-NETs usually involve the GI tract and the lungs.
+Neuroendocrine tumors (NETs) develop when neuroendocrine cells become overactive and cancerous.
+NETs typically involve the GI tract and the lungs.

 - Tumor: Refers to the size of the tumor.